The cost of neutering a cat in the UK

 What does the cost of neutering a cat include?

-If you’re comparing prices at vets near you to find the best neutering costs, make sure you compare like-for-like.
+If you’re checking prices at vets near you to find the best neutering costs, make sure you compare like-for-like.

-Double check with the vet whether the quoted price includes pre and post-operative check-ups.
-Most do, but if they’re charged separately they can add around £40-60 per visit, significantly increasing the cost.
+Double-check with the vet whether the quoted price includes pre and post-operative check-ups.
+Most do, but if they’re charged separately they can add around £60 per visit, significantly increasing the cost.

-You should also ask whether the cost of pain relief and a cone is included in the cost.
+You should also ask whether the cost of pain relief and a cone is included.
 Again, it usually is, but if it’s extra it can add quite a lot to the neutering price you see on a vet’s website.

 But the thing we found really striking about the neutering costs for cats was just how low they actually are.
-At about £90 for males and £130 for females it’s tremendously good value for a surgical procedure and well worth considering if you don’t plan on becoming a grand-pet parent to kittens.
+At about £100 for males and £150 for females, it’s tremendously good value for a surgical procedure and well worth considering if you don’t plan on becoming a grand-pet parent to kittens.

 The benefits of neutering your cat